StefanHeng/StefanHeng.github.io/_pages/projects.md

       - txt: "JAVA"
     sets:
       - bullets:
-          - "Brianstormed UI framework with functional widgets to augment location-specific spaces "
+          - "Brainstormed UI framework with functional widgets to augment location-specific real-life spaces "
-          - "Iterated company logo designs; Prototyped UI layouts for space discovery and management in a team of 6 "
-          - "Implemented layouts in Android "
+          - "Iterated company logo designs 3 times with ~30 illustrations; Prototyped >20 UI layouts for space discovery and management in a team of 6; Implemented layouts in Android "
-          - "Explored UI animations and style changes pre- and post-joining spaces "
+          - "Prototyped UI animations and dynamic style changes for pre- and post-joining spaces "
-          - "Communicated UX concepts and engineering constraints among design and development teams "
+          - "Served as the key communicator on UX concepts and engineering constraints among design and development teams "
         # media:
         #   - src: "https://i.imgur.com/VtXeq7i.png"
         #     alt: "Mobile space home page, design prototype"